 - 1 ½ tablespoons Tajín Clásico seasoning

-- Place right in a small or medium saucepan, fill until one inch of water over the rice, massage and mix the rice with the water until the water is cloudy, then pour off the water.
+- Place the rice in a small or medium saucepan, fill IP until one inch of water over the rice, massage and mix the rice with the water until the water is cloudy, then pour off the water.
 Repeat three more times until the water is more or less clear.

 - Add the vegetable stock, garlic powder, and onion powder to the saucepan, and mix.